 Quad is subject to seasonality in its quarterly results as net sales and operating income are higher in the third and fourth quarters of the calendar year as compared to the first and second quarters.
 The fourth quarter is typically the highest seasonal quarter for cash flows from operating activities and Free Cash Flow due to the reduction of working capital requirements that reach peak levels during the third quarter.
 Seasonality is driven by increased retail inserts and catalogs primarily due to back-to-school and holiday-related advertising and promotions.
-The Company expects this seasonality impact to continue in future years.
-Due to the continued uncertainty surrounding the continuing COVID-19 pandemic and supply chain shortages, the Company anticipates this seasonality may be further impacted in future periods, as the Company is heavily dependent on consumer demand.
+The Company expects seasonality impacts to continue in future years.